 Hypnotherapy & Healing

-Healing can take place on the physical, psychological, emotional and spiritual levels.
-Hypnosis can be the bridge to enhancing the healing process.
+Healing during hypnotherapy can take place on the physical, psychological, emotional and spiritual levels.
+Hypnosis can become a bridge to enhancing the healing process.

 Psychoneuroimmunology is the study of ‘mind body healing’ or ‘mind body medicine’.
 It is the investigation of the ‘Pathways’ connecting the mind and body.
 And how the body processes emotions, attitudes, perceptions and beliefs.
 And furthermore, how they create physiological or biochemical change.
 There has been a rapid advance in scientific understanding of the immune system over the last 20 years.
 Prolonged negative thoughts, emotions, perceptions and stress can inhibit the body’s immune system function.
 Consequently a person may become more vulnerable to disease or ill health.
 Conversely positive thoughts, emotions, perceptions and positive stress can strengthen and bolster the immune system.
 This can result in a decrease of vulnerability to disease and ill health and/or promoting healing.